gumdroid/manifest/README.md

     $ m -j8 gumstix

-Try `m help` to see other options.
+Try `hmm` to see other options.
 Now go have a long lunch while the fan on your computer whirs.

 ***
 **Note:**